daac-tools/vibrato/README.md

 ### 3. Training

 Vibrato also supports training a dictionary.
-To train a dictionary, you must prepare at least the following six files:
+To train a dictionary, you must prepare at least the following six files, in the same format as [MeCab](https://taku910.github.io/mecab/learn.html).

 * `corpus.txt`: Corpus file to be trained.
 The format is the same as the output of the tokenize command of Vibrato.
                 The contents of the feature columns must match exactly with the columns of the lexicon file.